oci-landing-zones/oci-cis-landingzone-quickstart/FAQ.md

 <a name="networking"></a>**7.
 What network architectures can be deployed by the Landing Zone?**

 The Landing Zone can deploy multiple network architectures.
-It can create multiple VCNs as either stand alone networks or in one of the below Hub and Spoke architectures:
+It can create multiple VCNs (including VCNs configured for Exadata Cloud service deployments) as either stand alone networks or in one of the below Hub and Spoke architectures:
 - **Access to multiple VCNs in the same region:** This scenario enables communication between an on-premises network and multiple VCNs in the same region over a single FastConnect private virtual circuit or Site-to-Site VPN and uses a DRG as the hub.
 - **Access between multiple networks through a single DRG with a firewall between networks:** This scenario connects several VCNs to a single DRG, with all routing configured to send packets through a firewall in a hub VCN before they can be sent to another network.